gaggioaxel/MyKnowledgeGraph/content/index.md

 ## Goals and Aspirations

+A detailed list can be found at [Trello Board](https://trello.com/b/crdpCxgi)

+Below there are summarized the objectives of these features:

 ### Short-Term Goals
 - Document my learning progress and insights on my website, sharing valuable resources with others in the community.
 - Implement visual examples